 Built-in Windows 10 experiences, apps and drivers

-The built-in Windows 10 experiences such as Edge, Cortana, Start menu, and Explorer are all native and run as ARM64 (or ARM32).
-This also includes all the device drivers such as Graphics, networking or the hard disk.
-This ensures that you get the best user experience and battery life out of your device running at the full native speed of the Qualcomm Snapdragon processor
+The built-in Windows 10 experiences such as Edge, Cortana, Start menu, and Explorer are all native and run as ARM64.
+This also includes all the device drivers such as graphics, networking, or the hard disk.
+This ensures that you get the best user experience and battery life out of your device running at the full native speed of the Qualcomm Snapdragon processor.

 Universal Windows Platform (UWP) apps

 Windows 10 on ARM runs all x86, ARM32, and ARM64 UWP apps from the Microsoft Store.
 ARM32 and ARM64 apps run natively without any emulation, while x86 apps run under emulation.
 If you are a UWP developer, please ensure that you submit an ARM package for your app as this will provide the best user experience for the device.
 For more information see App package architectures.

-In addition to UWP apps, Windows 10 on ARM can also run your x86 Win32 apps (such as Adobe Reader) unmodified, with good performance and seamless user experience, just like any PC.
-These x86 Win32 apps don’t have to recompiled for ARM and don’t even realize they are running on ARM processor.
-Note that 64-bit x64 Win32 apps are not supported but the vast majority of apps all have x86 versions of their apps, so from a user perspective, just choose the 32 bit x86 installer to run on the Windows on ARM PC.
+In addition to UWP apps, Windows 10 on ARM can also run your x86 Win32 apps unmodified, with good performance and a seamless user experience, just like any PC.
+These x86 Win32 apps don’t have to recompiled for ARM and don’t even realize they are running on an ARM processor.
+Note that 64-bit x64 Win32 apps are not supported, but the vast majority of apps have x86 versions available.
+When given the choice of app architecture, just choose the 32-bit x86 version to run the app on a Windows 10 on ARM PC.